adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Discussion points
 - config migration tool (the magic) needs to be built
     - ORG?
+Identifying the person / email of the owner.
 What is it, where is it, how do we know what it is?
     - what gets migrated, specifically
     - what can't be migrated, what manual steps will be needed regardless
     - do we run it on every current customer initially?
 Do we need to tell them?